Computational Complexity of Biased Diffusion Limited Aggregation: Preliminaries

 A problem $\mathcal{L}$ is $\PP$-Complete if it belongs to $\PP$ and any other problem in $\PP$ can be reduced to $\mathcal{L}$ via a logarithmic-space (many-to-one or Turing) reduction.
 A {\PC} problem belongs to {\NL} implies that ${\PP} ={\NL}$.

-One well-known {\PC} problem is the \textsc{NOR-Circuit-Value-Problem}.
-A \emph{NOR} \emph{Boolean Circuit} is a directed acyclic graph $C$, where each vertex of $C$ has two incoming and two outgoing edges, except for some vertices that have no incoming edges (called \emph{inputs} of $C$) and others that have no outgoing edges (called \emph{outputs} of $C$).
-We consider that $C$ is \emph{ordered by layers} meaning that for each non-input vertex of $C$, the two incoming neighbors of $v$ are at the same distance from an input.
-In other words, the input gates are in the first layer, the outgoing neighbors of the input gates are in the second layer, the third layer are outgoing neighbors of the vertices in the second layer, and so on.
+One well-known {\PC} problem is the \textsc{Planar-NOR-Circuit-Value-Problem}.
+A \emph{Planar NOR Boolean Circuit} is a planar directed acyclic graph $C$, where each vertex of $C$ has two incoming and two outgoing edges, except for some vertices that have no incoming edges (called \emph{inputs} of $C$) and others that have no outgoing edges (called \emph{outputs} of $C$).

-Each vertex of $C$ has a Boolean value (\emph{true} or \emph{false}).
+Each vertex of $C$ has a Boolean value ({\True} or {\False}).
 A truth assignment of the inputs of $C$, called $I$, is an assignment of values of the input gates of $C$.
-The value of a non-input gate $v$ is the NOR function (the negation of the conjunction) of the value of the two incoming neighbors of $v$.
-A truth assignment $I$ of $C$ defines a dynamic over $C$.
-First the vertices of the second layer compute their value according to the values of the input gates given in $I$.
-Then the vertices of the third layer compute their values according to the values of the second layer, and so on until we compute the value of all the vertices of the circuit.
+The value of a non-input gate $v$ is the NOR function (the negation of the disjunction) of the value of the two incoming neighbors of $v$.
+A truth assignment $I$ of $C$ defines a a truth-value of the output gates according to the truth values of the preceding gates.
 We call $C(I)$ the truth values of the output vertices of $C$ when the input gates are assigned $I$.